smolquants/y2k-audit-2022/audit/insurance-pricing.md

 - If depeg occurs, buyer 1 receives $100K and buyer 2 receives $900K.
 - If buyer 2 had not purchased insurance after buyer 1, buyer 1 would have received $1M.

-This becomes a real problem in the event a trader used the purchased insurance as a hedge for a fixed amount of stablecoins held in their portfolio, as the hedge has been significantly reduced due to demand from other buyers purchasing *after* them -- from $1M to $100K in the case of buyer 1 in the three-player example.
+This becomes a real problem when a trader uses the purchased insurance as a hedge for a fixed amount of stablecoins held in their portfolio, as the hedge has been significantly reduced due to demand from other buyers purchasing *after* them -- from $1M to $100K in the case of buyer 1 in the three-player example.

 Another way to realize this is by examining the pro-rata depeg event payout $(B_i/B) \cdot S$.
-Per-unit of risk vault collateral for the payout should be the number of contracts the buyer purchased of the binary put:
+Per-unit of risk vault collateral for the payout should be the number of contracts buyer $i$ purchased of the binary put:

 ```math
 \mathrm{OI} = \frac{B_i}{\sum_k B_k}
 ```

+The sum $\sum_k B_k$ in the denominator of the open interest expression increases the more other buyers buy insurance.
-The open interest of buyer $i$ decreases significantly the more insurance is purchased by other buyers after $i$.
+Therefore, the open interest of buyer $i$ decreases significantly the more insurance is purchased by other buyers after $i$.
-Ideally, $i$ should purchase a fixed amount of open interest/coverage tokens that represent a fixed portion of the claim on the total payout amount $S$.
-The initial purchase price for the option would need to be set higher than a starting ask of 0 for this to work (see prior issue).
+Ideally, $i$ should be able to purchase a fixed amount of open interest/coverage tokens that represent a fixed portion of the claim on the total payout amount $S$.
+The initial purchase price for the option would need to be set higher than a starting ask price of 0 for this to work (see prior issue).

 ## Recommendations for Pricing Mechanisms